-The Colorado Springs Police Department conducts two processes to select Police Officer candidates.
-Applicants must meet the minimum requirements for the position they are applying for upon registration, unless otherwise noted.
+The Colorado Springs Police Department conducts two processes to select Police Officer candidates – a process for Police Recruit and one for Lateral officers.
+Applicants must meet the minimum requirements for the position they are applying for upon registration unless otherwise noted.

 This position is for applicants who have no prior law enforcement experience or less than three years of paid experience as a law enforcement officer.
 The minimum qualifications for Police Recruit are:

 - You must be by the date of hire at least 21 years of age.
 There is not a maximum age cutoff.